LinwoodDev/dev_doctor-backends/README.md

 ## Submit a backend

-Create a pull request and create a file with your `namespace.json`.
+Create a pull request and create a file with your `namespace.txt`.
-For example, if you have the domain `example.com`, your file should be named `com.example.json`.
+For example, if you have the domain `example.com`, your file should be named `com.example.txt`.
-The same with subdomains: The file for the subdomain `backend.example.com` is `com.example.backend.cf`.
+The same with subdomains: The file for the subdomain `backend.example.com` is `com.example.backend.cf.txt`.